cyberphone/doc/payments/paymenthandler.md

 *biometric operation*.
 This model permits an authorization object (after being encrypted or tokenized), to be passed back to the requester (merchant), for a subsequent "redemption".
-That the scheme does not rely on Internet connectivity on the client side is vital for PoS payments.
+That the scheme does not rely on Internet connectivity on the client side is a plus for PoS payments.

 The `PaymentHandler` API on the other hand, effectively requires payment authorizations to be performed in a